njadid/asynch_py/docs/getting_started.md

 If using Iowa HPC resources, use the appropriate binary path:

 ```
-/Groups/IFC/Asynch/bin helium/
+/Dedicated/IFC/Asynch/bin helium/
-/Groups/IFC/Asynch/bin neon/
+/Dedicated/IFC/Asynch/bin neon/
 ```

-As calculations are performed, you will see output produced to the terminal window If using Helium or Neon (or any system using the Sun Grid Engine), the submit script test.sh can be used to run the simulation Use the command
+As calculations are performed, you will see output produced to the terminal window.
+If using Neon or Argon (or any system using the Sun Grid Engine), the submit script test.sh can be used to run the simulation.
+Use the command

 ```
 qsub test sh